SaketTommundrum/SuperStore-Sales-Dashboard/README.md

 File Format – Report is delivered as a .pbit template for reuse; screenshots included are .png.

 📚 Data Source

-Dataset Source: The report uses a standard “Super Store” dataset commonly found in analytics tutorials (e.g., Kaggle and Codebasics).
+Dataset Source: The report uses a standard “Super Store” dataset commonly found in analytics tutorials (e.g., Kaggle).
 It includes fictional orders, product information and sales transactions across the United States.

-Image Credits: All background colors and simple icons used in the dashboard were generated within Power BI.
-No external artwork was used.

 💡 Features / Highlights

 Business Problem

 Retail managers often rely on static spreadsheets to analyze sales performance, limiting their ability to filter, compare or drill down on the fly.
 Decision makers need a dynamic dashboard that highlights top‑selling products, regional performance and profit drivers, while also providing short‑term forecasts for demand planning

 Goal of the Dashboard

 Provide an interactive view of sales, profit and quantity metrics across segments, regions, payment modes and product categories.

 Enable year‑over‑year comparison of monthly sales and profit to reveal seasonality and growth trends.